Your new design will be uploaded in:

 Homework

-Spellings in reading diaries – There is a spelling test every Friday
+Spellings - Weekly Journals – There is a spelling test every Friday.

 English